planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 _Route 1_

-* Use Protégé to manually create every class in the correct format to mantain standards and to integrate with other ontologies.
+* Use Protégé to manually create every class in the correct format to maintain standards and to integrate with other ontologies.
 * OR ---> Run ODK to generate your template files, then open and edit in Protégé.